Subaru-PFS/tron_tron/Docs/sphinx/toyMain.rst

    :linenos:

 .. todo:: Put tron and the toyActor in some PFS-accessible git repo.
-.. todo:: consolidate the three library products into one.
+.. todo:: consolidate the three underlying library products into one.
 .. todo:: make a one-click installer